Severson-Group/eMach/docs/source/EM_analyzers/flux_linkage_analyzer.rst

 where the post-analyzer script uses FEA results and calculates machine performance metrics, including torque density, power density, efficiency, and torque ripple.
 This analyzer can be run by simply running the ``SynR_evaluator`` file in the aforementioned folder using the ``flux_linkage_step``.

-This example should produce the following results:
+This example, contained in the aforementioned ``SynR_eval`` folder, should produce the following results:

 .. csv-table:: `SynR_flux_linkage_analyzer Results`
    :file: results_SynR_flux_linkage_analyzer.csv
    :widths: 70, 70, 30
    :header-rows: 1

-Within the ``resuls_folder`` there should be a total of 6 csv files that contains the information requested in the ``_step`` file.
+One should expect the csv_folder location to differ depending on where the desired destination is.Within the ``resuls_folder`` there should be a total of 6 csv files that contains the information requested in the ``_step`` file.